Eynsford Circular walk

 Main Walk: 21½ km (13.4 miles).
-Five hours 35 minutes walking time.
+Five hours 30 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 10 hours.

-Main Walk, finishing in Shoreham: 15¾ km (9.8 miles).
-Four hours 5 minutes walking time.
+Main Walk, finishing in Shoreham: 16 km (9.9 miles).
+Four hours walking time.

 Main Walk, with shorter afternoon: 18¾ km (11.7 miles).
-Four hours 40 minutes walking time.
+Four hours 30 minutes walking time.

 Short Walk, omitting Otford: 14 km (8.7 miles).
-Three hours 30 minutes walking time.
+Three hours 20 minutes walking time.

-Short Walk, with longer afternoon: 16 km (9.9 miles).
-Four hours 10 minutes walking time.
+Short Walk, with longer afternoon: 15¾ km (9.8 miles).
+Four hours walking time.

 Explorer 147 & (for a short section at the end) 162.
 Eynsford, map reference TQ535649, is in Kent, 10 km N of Sevenoaks.

-7 out of 10 (4 for the Short Walk, 5 for the other three options).
+7 out of 10 (3-5 for the shorter options).

 Some of this walk will be familiar from the two Book 1 walks which start in Otford, but most of it covers new ground.
 It starts along a country lane through the secluded Austin Lodge valley, climbing to the isolated settlement of Romney Street.
-It continues on an undulating section to a ridge with fine views of the Darent valley, from where you descend into Otford.
-The route takes you past the Otford Solar System, a scale model showing the relative position of the sun and planets at the start of the millennium.
-The village has many interesting old buildings and the full route takes you past the ruins of the Archbishop's Palace, a rival to Hampton Court in Tudor times.
+It continues on an undulating section to a ridge with fine views of the Darent valley, from where you descend into Otford, passing its scale model of the Solar System.
+The village has many interesting old buildings and the full route takes you past the ruins of Otford Palace, a rival to Hampton Court in Tudor times.

 The longer and more varied afternoon route was added to the Main Walk in 2017.
 The original route along the Darent Valley Path has been retained as the ‘shorter afternoon’ option.

-If driving, there is a small free car park “for rail users” at Eynsford station.
+If driving, there is a small car park “free for rail users” at Eynsford station.
 There is also a small free car park in the village (near the return route, but nearly 1 km from the station).

 Take the train nearest to 09:45 from Blackfriars (or Victoria) to Eynsford for the Main Walk.
 For the Short Walk, take the train nearest to 10:15.

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|